MarcelMichau/fake-survey-generator/README.md

 3. Hit `F5` to debug the application, or `Ctrl` + `F5` to run without debugging

 4. In a browser, navigate to http://localhost:3000 to open up the Fake Survey Generator UI

-To run on local Kubernetes:

-- Docker Desktop with Kubernetes enabled (Ensure that at least 2048 MB of Memory is allocated to Docker Engine)
-- NGINX Ingress installed on the Kubernetes cluster
-- Skaffold

-To deploy to a local Kubernetes cluster:

-1. Create an entry in your `hosts` file as follows:

-   `127.0.0.1 k8s.local`

-2. In a Terminal/Command Prompt/PowerShell window in the project root, run:

-   `skaffold run`

-3. In a browser, navigate to http://k8s.local to open up the Fake Survey Generator UI

 ## How do I contribute?